tomwyr/remote-rift-mobile/README.md

 4. Run the application using `flutter run` or an IDE.
 5. After modifying source files, restart the application or use hot reload.

+### Building project

+Run `flutter build apk` or `flutter build ios` to compile the application for the target platform.

 ### Localization

 To update localized strings: